bkonkle/event-driven-architecture/README.md

 # Event Driven APIs with AWS Kinesis

+AWS provides a strong set of tools for many different server-side event-driven approaches, bringing diverse programming language ecosystems and application platforms together with common infrastructure.
+[Kinesis](https://aws.amazon.com/kinesis/) is a data streaming service that provides a good balance of relative simplicity with powerful scaling.
+It’s able to handle global-scale workloads with consistent performance and reliability, and it doesn’t take an expert to configure and manage.

+A strategy that I’ve found very effective on recent projects is to use a [DynamoDB](https://aws.amazon.com/dynamodb/) table as an immutable event log, streaming events to a serverless “publisher” Lambda function that formats the changes as domain events and broadcasts them over a Kinesis stream for many different listeners.
+These listeners can be both internal to the project and external within other teams.
+Since AWS offers a very effective multi-region replication feature with DynamoDB’s global tables, it forms an excellent backbone to keep multiple regions in sync and allow for smooth automatic failover in the event a particular region goes down.

 ![Overview Diagram](https://github.com/bkonkle/event-driven-architecture/blob/main/docs/overview-diagram.png?raw=true)

+This project is a basic demonstration of this architecture, while omitting the multi-region configuration for simplicity.

 ## Local Development

-This is a work-in-progress.
-Since API Gateway is a premium LocalStack feature, my goal is to run locally without it using a local process.
+Since API Gateway is a premium LocalStack feature, my goal is to run locally without it using an [Axum](https://github.com/tokio-rs/axum) server process.
 It will connect to LocalStack for DynamoDB and the downstream Kinesis and Lambda operations that it will trigger, however.

-TODO: Need to update local operation after adapting for API Gateway.
+To get started, first make sure you have `direnv`, `docker-compose`, `pipx` and `cargo-make` installed.
+Use them to set up a simple development environment with the following commands:

 ```sh
 pipx install cargo-lambda